-- 1) An amount equal to any money owed to the HACN will be withheld from the total escrow amount before disbursement: - 2) The family must certify that no member receives welfare assistance and, if graduating due to ITSP completion, that no member has received it within the last twelve months.
-This prohibition does not include Section 8 rental assistance, social security, food stamps, subsidized childcare or MediCal; and - 3) The head of household must provide verification of suitable employment. - 4) If less than \$ 10.00 of interest is calculated after disbursement of the escrow but earned prior to disbursement, the HACN will consider it an insignificant amount and consider the escrow paid in full.
-This is due to the cost burden of processing the payment.

-If thirty percent (30%) of the family's monthly adjusted income equals or exceeds the Fair Market Rent (FMR) in effect at the time for the unit size for which the family qualifies under the HACN's Subsidy Standards, but any member if the family is still receiving welfare assistance at the time of graduation, the family will graduate from the program, but will forfeit the funds accumulated in its escrow account.
+- 1) An amount equal to any money owed to the HACN will be withheld from the total escrow amount before disbursement; - 2) The family must certify that no member receives welfare assistance and, if graduating due to ITSP completion, that no member has received cash aid within the last twelve months.
+This prohibition does not include non-needy child only welfare, non-recurrent short-term benefits (transitional) welfare, HCV rental assistance, social security, food stamps, subsidized childcare or MediCal; and - 3) The head of household must provide verification of suitable employment. - 4) HACN has thirty days to process the full disbursement of the escrow funds after the interest is posted for the end of the contract period.
+However, if less than \$ 10.00 of interest is calculated after disbursement of the escrow but earned prior to disbursement, the HACN will consider it an insignificant amount and consider the escrow paid in full.
+This is due to the cost burden of processing the payment. - 5) If thirty percent (30%) of the family's monthly adjusted income equals or exceeds the Fair Market Rent (FMR) in effect at the time for the unit size for which the family qualifies under the HACN's Subsidy Standards, but any member of the family is still receiving welfare assistance at the time of graduation, the family will graduate from the program, but will forfeit the funds accumulated in its escrow account.
+Non-needy welfare for (child-only) non-parental caretaker and non-recurrent short-term benefits (transitional) welfare are excluded.
+HACN may request verification from the Welfare agency or the family may be asked to provide a, Notice of Action for the period that covers the end-of-contract date.

-R. TERMINATION OR WITHHOLDING OF SERVICES
+N. TERMINATION OR WITHHOLDING OF SERVICES

-The FSS Contract of Participation will be terminated if the FSS family's Section 8 assistance is terminated.
+The FSS Contract of Participation will be terminated if the FSS family's HCV assistance is terminated.